What to Do With Pumpkins After Halloween

 Fill your house with the smell of pumpkin pie by using your leftover pumpkin as indoor potpourri.
 If it’s not already carved, add some vents once you’ve hollowed it out, then burn a candle inside once you’ve rubbed spices in the lid.

 Do you live in an area with an active wildlife population?
 Make use of your old jack-o-lantern by bringing it into the woods or to the edge of your lawn, away from the road, and allow deer, raccoons, squirrels and other animals to eat it the pumpkin.

 Make a Thanksgiving Tablescape

-Pumpkins aren’t just for Halloween!
+One last idea for what to do with pumpkins after Halloween: think outside the box!
+Pumpkins aren’t just for Halloween.
 Keep a pumpkin or two around and add them into your tablescape for Thanksgiving.
 Add candles, pine cones and leaves for a beautiful setting.
-To make sure the day goes smoothly, here are 12 must-haves for a successful Thanksgiving.